 Recognizing public gardens and artworks across the city, the Blooming Saint Paul Awards showcase the dedication of many residents beautifying their local communities.
 Any garden, or public art piece, located within city limits can be nominated for an award in five different categories.
 Each category recognizes the top three nominations with Golden Bloom, Silver Bloom, and Bronze Bloom awards.”
 Blooming St. Paul Award

-You can read more about last year’s award and FSM’s ongoing grounds project in last year’s post: FSM Wins Blooming Saint Paul Award (2014)
+You can read more about last year’s award and FSMN’s ongoing grounds project in last year’s post: FSMN Wins Blooming Saint Paul Award (2014)

 If you haven’t been by school lately, you are missing a spectacular summer show of native flowers.
 This summer has been paradise for plants.
 Right now, the beds along the gym are particularly lovely and swarming with pollinators.